Liberty and Freedom (a Foundation)

 When we are trying to persuade someone to do or to act in some specific way, we must use facts and opinions.
 We must also make it clear what is a fact and what is an opinion.
 In general, if someone has the facts about something, then that person can make an informed decision, and can be honestly persuaded or not.
 Therefore, if we are honest about what we are saying, then we should not be doing any undue harm and should be allowed to speak.

-However, if we are not honest and delve into fiction, or if we use threats or coercion, then we are veering into manipulation.
+However, if we are not honest and delve into fiction, or if we use threats or coercion, then we are veering away from persuasion and into manipulation.
 In general, someone would use manipulation to try to get individuals or groups to do something or to act in a way that is not in their best interest, and which could cause them or others undue harm.
 Therefore, almost any form of manipulation is bad.
 I talked a lot about this in the previous section on Knowledge.

 On the other hand, there are some cases where manipulation may be okay or even needed to prevent something that is an even greater undue harm.
 For instance, lying to a criminal or terrorist to get a confession or to learn about plans for a robbery or a bombing.

 In addition, even if you are presenting facts and stating your honest opinion, there could still be undue harm.
 For instance, you could be trying to persuade someone to commit a crime, like a robbery, a terrorist attack, or any other act that would cause someone undue harm.
-Individuals or groups trying to persuade or succeeding in persuading someone to do undue harm should be penalized just as harshly or even more harshly than someone who did that undue harm.
+Individuals or groups trying to persuade or do succeed in persuading someone to do undue harm should be penalized just as harshly or even more harshly than someone who did that undue harm.

 Although facts are always facts, a given opinion can be viewed differently depending on who offers the opinion.
 There is a big difference in someone giving their personal opinion about something versus someone giving their informed, expert or professional opinion about something.